simolus3/drift/docs/pages/docs/Other engines/vm.md

 `path_provider` on Android.
 This can cause data loss if you've already shipped a version using `moor_flutter`.
 In that case, using `getDatabasePath` from sqflite is the suggested solution.

-## Using moor ffi with an existing database
+## Using native drift with an existing database {#using-moor-ffi-with-an-existing-database}

 If your existing sqlite database is stored as a file, you can just use `VmDatabase(thatFile)` - no further changes are required.